Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 # Saxophone
 Melody section instrument in the jazz trifecta (Melody, rhythm, percussion)

+In reality, these are (slightly more refined) notes I've taken down while taking lessons at Rubato Music.
+So it maybe out of order outside of the first section.

 ## Fundamentals
 By fundamentals, I mean embouchure and air support!